cvmiller/nat64/README.md

 #### More info about tayga

 If you wish to know more about `tayga` please look at the official [tayga website](http://www.litech.org/tayga/).

+### Limitations

+Dang those Limiations!

+It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages And therefore this `nat64` project is incompatible with LEDE (you *could* ask the LEDE Devs to support `tayga`, since IPv4 content is not going away anytime soon).

 ### About the Script Author